Quantum Materials

 In order to maintain the leading role of the Max Planck Society in the field of quantum materials, we are looking for students in relevant research fields such as physics, chemistry and material sciences.
 Applicants should have an excellent Bachelor or Master degree in one of these fields.
 Students in our Graduate Center will pursue research projects that push the frontiers of the field of quantum materials and will benefit from close collaboration with world-leading experts at all participating institutions.

-Application call for the autumn term 2024 is now open!
+Application call for the autumn term 2024 is now closed!

 News